 Can I still contact the Sector Operations Special Authority team for queries if required?

 How soon will I know if the application has been approved or declined?

 When submitting an ESA application a response will be returned after a few seconds.

 What do I need to do if the application declines?

 As currently happens with paper-based applications, you can either accept the decline, or if you feel an error was made during one of the steps you may re-apply for the Special Authority.
 Re-applications on the ESA system can be carried out immediately after receiving the decline notification.

-Will I receive confirmation from Sector Services that this number has been approved?
+Will I receive confirmation from Sector Operations that this number has been approved?

 The approval (or decline) details will appear on your screen after you have submitted the Special Authority application.
-Sector Services recommends that you print the approval details and file with your patient’s notes for future reference, as no letters will be sent from the Sector Services office.
+Sector Operations recommends that you print the approval details and file with your patient’s notes for future reference, as no letters will be sent from the Sector Operations office.